Samsung DVE45T3400W Dryer Relay Replacement Guide

 What Relay Controls Heating on the DVE45T3400W

-The DVE45T3400W contains multiple relays on its main control board, but the most critical for heating operation is the heating element relay (also called the main heating relay or heat relay).
-This component is a electromechanical switch that receives a low-voltage signal from the dryer’s control module and uses that signal to switch high-voltage power (typically 240 volts) to the heating element.
+The DVE45T3400W features multiple relays on its main control board, but the most critical for heating operation is the heating element relay (also known as the main heating relay or heat relay).
+This component serves as an electromechanical switch that receives a low-voltage signal from the dryer’s control module and uses that signal to switch high-voltage power (typically 240 volts) to the heating element.

 On the DVE45T3400W control board, the heating element relay is responsible for completing the circuit between the incoming 240-volt supply and the heating element.
-Without this relay functioning properly, voltage never reaches the heating element, resulting in no heat generation regardless of whether the drum rotates and the fan runs normally.
+If this relay isn’t functioning properly, voltage never reaches the heating element, which means no heat generation, even if the drum rotates and the fan runs normally.

-The DVE45T3400W also contains additional relays for controlling the blower motor and drum motor circuits, but these typically continue functioning even when the heating relay fails, which explains why your dryer may run but not heat.
+While the DVE45T3400W also has additional relays for controlling the blower motor and drum motor circuits, these typically continue to function even when the heating relay fails.
+This is why your dryer may still run but fail to heat.

 How the Relay Works in the DVE45T3400W

-The heating relay in the DVE45T3400W operates on a simple electromagnetic principle.
-When the control board sends a low-voltage signal (typically 24 or 120 volts depending on the specific control board revision) through the relay coil, it creates a magnetic field that pulls a metal switch contact to a closed position.
-This closed contact allows the 240-volt high-voltage current to flow through to the heating element.
+The heating relay in the DVE45T3400W operates on a straightforward electromagnetic principle.
+When the control board sends a low-voltage signal (usually 24 or 120 volts depending on the specific control board revision) through the relay coil, it creates a magnetic field that pulls a metal switch contact to a closed position.
+This closed contact allows the high-voltage 240-volt current to flow through to the heating element.
 When the control board de-energizes the coil, the contacts spring back to the open position, cutting power to the heating element.

 Symptoms of a Failed DVE45T3400W Heating Relay